ably/ably-js/README.md

 #### Using WebPack

-(This applies to using webpack to compile for a browser; for node, see [Serverside usage with webpack](#serverside-usage-with-webpack))
+(This applies to using webpack to compile for a browser; for Node.js, see [Serverside usage with webpack](#serverside-usage-with-webpack))

 WebPack will search your `node_modules` folder by default, so if you include `ably` in your `package.json` file, when running Webpack the following will allow you to `require('ably')` (or if using typescript or ES6 modules, `import * as Ably from 'ably';`).
 If your webpack target is set to 'browser', this will automatically use the browser commonjs distribution.